holysatan84/php8-nginx-mysql-docker/src/php8_features.md

     ```
 ---
 - [Lesson 2.9 - Inheritance](https://youtu.be/LyyzeYOoH5s)
-  - Visibility of overriden properties and functions can only be increased.
+  - Visibility of overridden properties and functions can only be increased.
   - Parent constructor must be called explicitly in the override constructor if its functionality is required.
 The
     default behaviour is that it would override if not called.
 Syntax: `parent::__construct();`
   - Signature of the child class must be compatible with the signature of the parent class.
 If not it would throw an
     Fatal error.
-Overriden methods could have additional properties though.
+Overridden methods could have additional properties though.
 Please not, this does not apply to
-    constructors
-    where
-    changing signatures is allowed
+    constructors where changing signatures is allowed
   - **'is-A' relation makes a good case for inheritance, else if it has a 'has-A' relation composition makes a better
     case.**
   - Disadvantages of inheritances:-